Sri Lanka Route Guide

 Online Visa, Sri Lanka

-The first option is applying for your Sri Lanka visa online.
+The first option is to apply for your Sri Lanka visa online.
 It’s wise to apply at least a few days before your arrival.
 Usually, the applications are approved within a few hours, and you will receive your ETA (Electronic Travel Authorisation).
 The 30-day tourist visa will cost you $35.

 Visa on Arrival